GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/03-project-factory/prod/README.md

 ln -s ../../../configs/example/03-project-factory-prod/terraform-networking.auto.tfvars.json
 ```

-If you're not running on top of fast, refer to the [Variables](#variables) table at the bottom of this document for a full list of variables, their origin (e.g. a stage or specific to this one), and descriptions explaining their meaning.
+If you're not using Fast, refer to the [Variables](#variables) table at the bottom of this document for a full list of variables, their origin (e.g., a stage or specific to this one), and descriptions explaining their meaning.

 Besides the values above, a project factory takes 2 additional inputs:

-* `data/defaults.yaml`, manually configured by adapting the [`prod/data/defaults.yaml.sample`](./prod/data/defaults.yaml.sample), which defines per-environment default values e.g. for billing alerts and labels.
+* `data/defaults.yaml`, manually configured by adapting the [`prod/data/defaults.yaml.sample`](./prod/data/defaults.yaml.sample), which defines per-environment default values e.g., for billing alerts and labels.

 * `data/projects/*.yaml`, one file per project (optionally grouped in folders), which configures each project.
 A [`prod/data/projects/project.yaml.sample`](./prod/data/projects/project.yaml.sample) is provided as reference and documentation for the schema.
-Projects will be named after the filename, e.g. `fast-prod-lab0.yaml` will generate project `fast-prod-lab0`.
+Projects will be named after the filename, e.g., `fast-prod-lab0.yaml` will create project `fast-prod-lab0`.

-Once the configuration is complete, the project factory can be run with the usual
+Once the configuration is complete, run the project factory by running

 ```bash
 terraform init